Precipitation

-Countries by average annual precipitation.
-Some parts of a country can be much wetter than others, so it is not an accurate depiction of the wettest and driest places on earth.
+30-year (1991–2020) mean annual total precipitation based on ERA5 reanalysis data.

 In meteorology, precipitation is any product of the condensation of atmospheric water vapor that falls from clouds due to gravitational pull.
 The main forms of precipitation include drizzle, rain, rain and snow mixed ("sleet" in Commonwealth usage), snow, ice pellets, graupel and hail.
-Precipitation occurs when a portion of the atmosphere becomes saturated with water vapor (reaching 100% relative humidity), so that the water condenses and "precipitates" or falls.
+Precipitation occurs when cloud particles become heavy enough that atmospheric motions are insufficient to keep them aloft, such that they "precipitate" or fall.
 Thus, fog and mist are not precipitation; their water vapor does not condense sufficiently to precipitate, so fog and mist do not fall.
 (Such a non-precipitating combination is a colloid.)
 Two processes, possibly acting together, can lead to air becoming saturated with water vapor: cooling the air or adding water vapor to the air.
 Precipitation forms as smaller droplets coalesce via collision with other rain drops or ice crystals within a cloud.
 Short, intense periods of rain in scattered locations are called showers.